pagopa/io-react-native-wallet/README.md

 ### NodeJS and Ruby

 To run the example project you need to install the correct version of NodeJS and Ruby.
 We recommend the use of a virtual environment of your choice.
-For ease of use, this guide adopts [nodenv](https://github.com/nodenv/nodenv) for NodeJS, [rbenv](https://github.com/rbenv/rbenv) for Ruby.
+For ease of use, this guide adopts [nodenv](https://github.com/nodenv/nodenv) or [nvm](https://github.com/nvm-sh/nvm) for NodeJS and [rbenv](https://github.com/rbenv/rbenv) for Ruby.
+[Yarn](https://yarnpkg.com/) is the package manager of choice.

-The node version used in this project is stored in [example/.node-version](example/.node-version), while the version of Ruby is stored in [example/.ruby-version](.ruby-version).
+The node version used in this project is stored in [example/.node-version](example/.node-version) and [example/.nvmrc], while the version of Ruby is stored in [example/.ruby-version](.ruby-version).

 ### React Native